nasa/astrobee/tools/localization_rviz_plugins/readme.md

 The plugins in this package are spit between displays and panels, where displays provide 3D visualizations and panels display color coded text and numerical information.

 ## Usage
-In the RVIZ Displays panel, select "Add" and select the desired plugin.
+In the RVIZ Displays panel, select "Add" and select the desired plugin under the `localization_rviz_plugins` section.
 It should now appear in the Displays panel and any options should be available.
 Ensure that the localization_rviz_plugins package is built and the required setup.bash script is sourced for the Astrobee repo, otherwise RVIZ will not be able to find the custom plugins.
+Also ensure that the required Astrobee environment variables are set as described in the astrobee/readme.md file.

 ## Plugins
 ## Depth Odometry Display